 Historic, intentional, discriminatory policies and practices aimed at denying Black people access to opportunity are the root cause of the racial disparities across systems (e.g., education, health, child welfare, etc.), in communities (regionally and locally), and with respect to life outcomes.

-Historic, intentional, racist policies and practices aimed at denying Black people access to opportunity are the root cause of the racial disparities across systems, in communities and with life experiences we see today.
-The continued accumulation of advantage and disadvantage are no more apparent than in the access to and growth of capital among Black businesses, entrepreneurs and in the personal wealth of families.
+The continued accumulation of advantage and disadvantage along the lines of race are no more apparent than in the access to and growth of capital among Black asset managers, entrepreneurs, and in the personal wealth of families.

-Structural racism is…interconnected institutions and policies, they key relationships and rules across society providing the legitimacy and reinforcements to maintain and perpetuate racism.
+Structural racism is…interconnected institutions and policies, the key relationships and rules across society providing the legitimacy and reinforcements to maintain and perpetuate racism.